GerbilSoft/rvthtool/README.md

   with an HDD larger than 40 GB.
   * Bank 1 will be relocated to before the bank table, limiting it to GameCube images.

-A future version will also add a GUI.

 ## Usage